jolars/ProjectRoot.jl/README.md

 ## Getting Started

-The package provides a single macro, `@here`, that can be used to reference files in your project.
+The package provides a single macro, `@projectroot`, that can be used to reference files in your project.
 The idea is to in some file `A.jl` be able to reference another file `B.jl` somewhere else in your project without having to care where file `A.jl` is or need to update the reference if you move `A.jl` somewhere else.

 Take this example project: